-Founded in July 2007, the School of Public Health is a new interdisciplinary entity at the University of Saskatchewan that offers innovative opportunities for graduate training, public health research and programming to ensure our public health system is responsive to future health challenges.
-Working closely with the various research centres and leading national and international scientists, industry experts and practitioners within the University of Saskatchewan, the School of Public Health offers academic and research excellence in a number of areas, such as:
+The School of Public Health is an interdisciplinary entity that offers innovative opportunities for graduate training, public health research, and programming to ensure our public health system is responsive to future health challenges.
+The school offers academic and research excellence in a number of areas:

 - Aboriginal peoples’ health

 - Agricultural and rural public health

 - Environmental health

 - Global health

 - Human-animal interface in infectious disease

 - Social and behavioural health